Get

 Conclusion

-Dogs can safely eat sardines as a snack in moderation alongside their main diet.
+Sardines are good for dogs as a snack and in moderation alongside their main diet.
 Sardines offer dogs many dietary benefits as they contain essential fatty acids, vitamins, and important minerals.
 Furthermore, sardines contain less mercury than many other types of fish so they might be safer for your dog.

 The best way to prepare fresh sardines for your dog is to debone and steam them.
 Some canned sardines that are in plain water are also safe.
 You do not want to feed sardines that contain any additives, such as oils, sauce, or seasonings.